-Grants to Texas nonprofit organizations, government agencies, for-profits, and housing organizations to improve public facilities, services, and infrastructure in eligible regions.
-Funding is intended to address community needs, prevent blight, and benefit individuals with low- to -moderate-income.
-Eligible projects must be within the city limits of New Braunfels or provide services to New Braunfels residents.
+Grants to Texas nonprofit organizations, government agencies, for-profits, and housing organizations to improve public facilities, services, and infrastructure in eligible locations.
+Funding is intended to address community needs, prevent blight, and benefit individuals with low to moderate-incomes.
+Eligible projects are located within the city limits of New Braunfels or provide services to New Braunfels residents.

 Funding received from Housing and Urban Development (HUD) for CDBG activities or projects is used locally to meet priority community needs identified in the City of New Braunfels' Consolidated Plan.
 All activities carried out with CDBG funding must meet one of the following national objectives:

 Grant recipients must certify that at least 70% of HUD funds must be expended on behalf of low and moderate-income persons.